qualcomm/aimet/Docs/beta/featureguide/adaround.rst

 We recommend using AdaRound in combination with these other techniques:

-- After batch norm folding (BNF) and cross layer equalization (CLE).
-Applying these techniques first might improve the accuracy gained using AdaRound.
+- After batch norm folding (BNF) and cross layer equalization (CLE): Applying these techniques first might improve the accuracy gained using AdaRound.
-- Before quantization aware training (QAT).
-For some models applying BNF and CLE may not help.
+- Before quantization aware training (QAT): For some models applying BNF and CLE may not help.
 For these models, applying AdaRound before QAT might help.
 AdaRound is a better weights initialization step that speeds up QAT

 Conversely, we recommend that you *do not* apply bias correction (BC) before or after using AdaRound.